 In some cases, the VP is responsible for several departments in an organization.
 For example, you might have a VP of sales and marketing who has both a director of sales and a director of marketing reporting to them.

-The Main Differential of a VP
+The Main Difference of the Role

 Responsibilities of a Vice President